m9tadeo/challenge-restaurant-dashboard/README.md

         - use SQL join to generate tables with single entry/value for each column to use in Power BI dashboard

 •Use geocoding to identify latitude and longitude values for each restaurant and display a more accurate map in the dashboard

+•Determine a method to display default text in `Customer Review` visual panel when no restaurant is selected

 # Personal Situation